beginning of content

 How much will a neurologist cost?

-The cost of a neurologist visit varies greatly, depending on the type of care you receive.
-Factors include whether it’s in hospital, whether you have private health insurance, and on what the neurologist charges.
+The cost of seeing a neurologist varies, depending on the type of care you receive.
+Factors include whether it's in hospital, whether you have private health insurance and on what the neurologist charges.

+It can be expensive to see a specialist.
 Before you go for the first time, ask the neurologist or their staff about the costs.
-You can also ask what Medicare will cover.
+You can also ask them how much Medicare will cover.

 If the costs are too high for you, you can: